 Billy Duffy has long been a different sort of bloke.
-As his peers in rock bands of the mid ’80s mostly fell in line to play modified “superstrat” guitars with locking vibratos suitable for the trickery of the day, Duffy stuck with his trusty Gretsch White Falcon as his band, The Cult, scored its first international hit, “She Sells Sanctuary.”
+As his peers in rock bands of the mid ’80s mostly fell in line to play modified “superstrats,” Duffy stuck with his trusty Gretsch White Falcon as The Cult scored its first international hit, “She Sells Sanctuary.”

 Once he plugged in, the White Falcon’s sound helped him quickly acclimate.
 “For me, it was a perfect storm of experimentation,” he chuckled.
 “And I like to think I’m a guy who pushed the boundaries of what you could do with a Gretsch in the early ’80s.
 I don’t know too many guys who put them through a wah and phasers and flangers and that stuff!”

-The Cult’s new album, Choice of Weapon, is aimed squarely at Cult fans, whether they jumped aboard the fanwagon early or after the release of the band’s 1987 classic, Electric.
-With its mix of layered guitar sounds a la the band’s first hit album, Love, or the straight-up bashing rock brought about by Rick Rubin’s production work on Electric, Choice of Weapon is set to draw fans back to the fold.
+The Cult’s new album, Choice of Weapon, is aimed at anyone who jumped aboard their fanwagon early or with the 1989 classic, Sonic Temple.
+With its mix of layered guitar sounds a la the band’s first hit album, Love, and the straight-up bashing rock brought about by Rick Rubin’s production on 1987’s Electric, Choice of Weapon is set to draw fans back to the fold.

-We recently spoke with Duffy to learn about his approach to the guitar in the various eras of The Cult.
+We recently spoke with Duffy to learn about his approach to guitar in various eras of The Cult.

 Do you remember the first Gretsch you tried?

-Yeah, it was a double-cutaway stereo ’70s White Falcon, which was a guitar that would have greatly been improved had they made it mono and, like all the Gretsches of the ’70s, would have benefitted greatly from much-higher-output pickups!
+Yeah, it was a double-cut stereo ’70s White Falcon, which would have greatly been improved had they made it mono.
+And, like all Gretsches of the ’70s, it would have benefitted greatly from much-higher-output pickups!
 What I did like was that the thing stayed in tune well, it pretty much took a thrashing.

 Do you still have it?